 A grant application not complying with the requirements will be rejected and the opportunity for the grant lost.
 Read everything with attention to detail.
 Such specific requirements level the playing field by making all the applications similar, and no one applicant has an advantage by making his/her application look better than the others.

-These are the direct and indirect costs of managing the grant project.
+Administrative Costs These are the direct and indirect costs of managing the grant project.
 They usually have a cap at a certain percentage of the grant.
-Allowable Costs

-These are the expenditures permitted by law or other authority.
-Amendment
+Allowable Costs These are the expenditures permitted by law or other authority.

-This occurs when a grant application is changed or revised.
-Application
+Amendment This occurs when a grant application is changed or revised.

-This is the formal request for grant money.
+Application This is the formal request for grant money.
 Many grant applications are now done online, using forms provided by the grantor.
 Any application must contain all the requirements of the grantor and be in the proper format whether online or on paper.
-Block Grant

-Grantors set defined cycles for the steps in a grant, including application review, decision-making and notification.
+Funding Cycle Grantors set defined cycles for the steps in a grant, including application review, decision-making and notification.
 Cycles might be annual, or longer, or shorter.
 RFP deadlines must be met for each of the steps in application, review, award and release of funds.
-In-kind Contribution

-This is a fund, reserved by the grantor for a specific purpose.
-Unallowable Cost
+Set-Aside This is a fund, reserved by the grantor for a specific purpose.

 Subcontracts or short-term contracts stemming from the main contract might be possible with some projects.
 A Memorandum of Agreement or Memorandum of Understanding explains the work to be done.
 Comply with the grantor’s specifications about the length of the memo.